DM flows

 Anatomy of a good flow

-A flow that actually closes orders usually looks like this:
+A flow that actually converts usually looks like this:

 - Acknowledge.
 One short line in the user's language confirming you heard them.